pola-rs/polars-book/user_guide/src/introduction.md

 available cores on your machine.

 `Polars` is semi-lazy.
-It allows you to do most of your work eagerly, similar to `pandas`, but it does provide you with a powerful expression syntax that will be optimized executed on polars' query engine.
+It allows you to do most of your work eagerly, similar to `pandas`, but it does provide you with a powerful expression syntax that will be optimized and executed on polars' query engine.

 `Polars` also supports full lazy query execution that allows for more query optimization.